sivesa/cat/README.md

 # cat
-cat - concatenate files and print on the standard output DESCRIPTION
+cat - concatenate files and print on the standard output.
+This project doesn't handle options.

+DESCRIPTION
 	Concatenate FILE(s) to standard output.